School of Architecture and Design \ Visual Communication Design

 Week 2: Basic Color

-Week 3: Color Gradient
+Week 3: Color Transition / Gradient

-Week 4: Color Gradient
+Week 4: Color Transition / Gradient

-Week 5: Three-dimensional Form
+Week 5: Three-Dimensional Form

-Week 6: Three-dimensional Composition
+Week 6: Three-Dimensional Composition

-Week 7: Three-dimensional Composition
+Week 7: Three-Dimensional Composition

-Week 8: Three-dimensional Construction
+Week 8: Three-Dimensional Structure / Construction

-Week 9: Construtcion Photograph & Vector Drawing
+Week 9: Structure Photography and Vector Drawing

-Week 10: Construtcion Photograph & Vector Drawing
+Week 10: Structure Photography and Vector Drawing

 Week 11: Abstraction and Logo Design